mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-DEPRECATED FIELD.
-The value of this field doesn't take any effect.
 Range of instance sizes to which your deployment can scale.
+DEPRECATED: The value of this field doesn't take any effect.

 <table>
     <thead>